PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

     # ./Papirus/64x64/apps/ardour.svg
     ```

-    Okay, it is true, now you have the filename of the existing icon, it's `ardour.svg`, and the icon name from the issue, it's `ardour5`.
-Make symlinks with the command:
+    Great, it's true, now you have the filename of the icon, it's `ardour.svg`, and the symlink name from the issue [#354](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme/issues/354), it's `ardour5`.
+Create symlinks with the command:

-    ```
+    ```sh
     # Usage: ./new-symlink.sh context <symlink name> <icon filename>

     ./new-symlink.sh apps ardour5 ardour.svg